Erin woke up with her back against the inn’s front door. Her neck was aching, and her hand was burning. It was morning.

 “Right.
 Well, there’s only one thing to do in a situation like this.”

 Erin raised first one, then both her middle fingers.
-Her injured right hand hurt like fire, but it still made her feel better.
+Her injured left hand hurt like fire, but it still made her feel better.

 “That’s for all of you.”